-Set the ion beam current 2 steps lower (in the list) compared to bulk milling place a cleaning cross section between the Pt deposition and the edge (or a little bit over it) of the hole the bulk milling made before.
+Set the ion beam current 2 steps lower (in the list) compared to bulk milling Place a cleaning cross-section between the Pt deposition and the edge (or a little bit over it) of the hole that the bulk milling made before.

-- Height: place it just a little bit into to Pt.
-Assure that the patter starts outside the Pt pad, and ends (=thick yellow line) inside the pad.
+- Height: place it just a little bit into the Pt layer.
+Assure that the pattern starts outside the Pt pad, and ends (=thick yellow line) inside the pad.